CesiumGS/3d-tiles/specification/TileFormats/Batched3DModel/README.md

 ---------------------------------------
-<a name="reference-globalpropertyscalar"></a>
+<a name="reference-globalpropertyinteger"></a>
-### GlobalPropertyScalar
+### GlobalPropertyInteger

-An object defining a global numeric property value for all features.
+An object defining a global integer property value for all features.

 * **JSON schema**: [`featureTable.schema.json`](../../schema/featureTable.schema.json)